 Jet Swain

-I work at the intersection of values, leadership, and systems change — helping people and organisations turn affection into their greatest advantage.
+I work at the intersection of values, leadership, and systems change — helping people and organisations build trust, connection and growth without compromise.

 Not as a mindset.